Apply for the Medical Baseline Program

 - Complete all steps on the Medical Baseline application, except for medical practitioner Step 5, Section 3 (NOTE: Signature by a qualified medical practitioner is not required at this time.)

 - Mail the completed application to the address located at the bottom of the form

-- At your one-year anniversary on the medical baseline program you will need to re-certify.
-Prior to the 1 year re-certify, PG&E will send reminder notifications to enrolled customers including updates about whether a qualified medical practitioner signature will be needed to re-certify.
+- At your one-year anniversary on the Medical Baseline Program you will need to re-certify.
+Prior to your one year re-certification, PG&E will send reminder notifications to enrolled customers including updates about whether a qualified medical practitioner signature will be needed to re-certify.

 Medical Baseline Program overview

 The Medical Baseline Program, also known as Medical Baseline Allowance, is an assistance program for residential customers who depend on power for certain medical and independent living needs.
 The program includes two different kinds of help:

 - A lower rate on your monthly energy bill

 - Extra notifications in advance of a Public Safety Power Shutoff

 How the Medical Baseline Program and the lower rate work